Zionme/alx-higher_level_programming/0x03-python-data_structures/README.md

-a function that finds all multiples of 2 in a list.
+a function that deletes the item at a specific position in a list.